sotoana/replication_projects/ds350_interacting_with_time/readme.md

 ### Tasks

-[ ] For your coding development use these tickers - `tikcers_use = ["CXW", "F", "GM", "JCP", "KR", "WDC", "NKE","T", "WDAY", "WFC", "WMT"]`
+- [ ] For your coding development use these tickers - `tikcers_use = ["CXW", "F", "GM", "JCP", "KR", "WDC", "NKE","T", "WDAY", "WFC", "WMT"]`
-[ ] Use
-[ ] Use library(dygraphs) to build interactive visualizations of the stock performances over the last 5 years.
+- [ ] Use `lets-plot` and `plotly`to build interactive visualizations of the stock performances over the last 5 years.
-[ ] Make a library(ggplot2) graphic that helps you build a solid question around how an investor would use volume in their trading strategy
+- [ ] Make a graphic that helps you support a solid question around how an investor would use volume in their trading strategy
-[ ] Create an .Rmd file with 1-2 paragraphs summarizing your graphics and the choices you made in your visualization [ ] Compile your .md and .html file into your git repository [ ] Find two other student’s compiled files in their repository and provide feedback using the issues feature in GitHub (If they already have three issues find a different student to critique)
+- [ ] Create an `.qmd` file with 1-2 paragraphs summarizing your graphics and the choices you made in your visualization
-[ ] Address 1-2 of the issues posted on your project and push the updates to GitHub [ ] Publish your case study to Rstudio Connect at shiny.byui.edu
+- [ ] Create a self contained .html file to submit on canvas